The truth about firming creams

 - Most firming creams are a ridiculous waste of money because they don't contain ingredients that can firm or tighten (lift) skin.

-Almost without exception, when you buy a product claiming to tighten crepey skin, its effects, if any, are due to ingredients such as film-forming agents.
+Almost without exception, when you buy a cream that targets loose skin or a product claiming to tighten crepey skin, its effects, if any, are due to ingredients such as film-forming agents.
 Just like the name states, film-forming agents form a film on the skin, and that can make the skin "feel" tighter.
 The effect is temporary and you won't see noticeable lifting of sagging skin, but the sensation is often enough to convince women that the product is working.
 Skin "feeling" tighter is not the same as making a real change for the better in the tone or laxity of your skin.
 Using what really works will get you closer to the results you want!

-- Sunscreen rated SPF 25 or greater is non-negotiable!
+- Sunscreen rated SPF 30 or greater is non-negotiable!
 Because sun damage destroys elastin and collagen, daily sun protection is critical, but how many of us remember to apply sunscreen to our necks as well as to our faces each and every day? … Exactly.
-And that's one main reason why many women's necks look "older" than their faces.
-Learn why anti-aging skin care doesn't stop at your face!
+And that's one main reason why many people's necks look "older" than their faces.
+This is why anti-ageing skincare doesn't stop at your face!

 - Daily use of an exfoliant containing salicylic acid (BHA) or glycolic acid (AHA) can really help.
 Along with exfoliating for smoother skin, there is also a good amount of research showing these ingredients build more collagen and, to some extent, can help firm the skin.
 You don't need to use both; one or the other is fine, or, if you like, you can alternate.